datastaxdevs/workshop-battlestax/README_step01.md

 `{"hello":"world"}`

 This is our **serverless** function giving us back the "Hello World" example.

+For a **FULL** code solution to this section **`click`** [HERE](https://github.com/DataStax-Academy/battlestax/blob/058a4d280beb9a98f2aa3afd12bc54e6873e3107/functions/helloWorld.js).
+You can also use the [RAW](https://raw.githubusercontent.com/DataStax-Academy/battlestax/058a4d280beb9a98f2aa3afd12bc54e6873e3107/functions/helloWorld.js) version for easy copying.

 **✅ Step 2c: Run the existing unit tests**